 9. Pastured Chicken Livers

 No list of superfoods is complete without organ meat.
 While Terry Wahls is famous for her vegetable recommendations, she also recommends we eat 12 ounces of organ meat every week.
 Why?
 Because they are the definition of nutrient-density.
 If you look at the nutrient table in her book, The Wahls Protocol, liver tops the list for the following vitamins and minerals: A, B1, B2, B3, B5, B9 (folate), B12, iron, copper, zinc, and CoQ10.
 That’s quite a list!
 Let me draw your attention to a few of these.
 I mentioned earlier that vitamin D is an immune system regulator.
 Well, it doesn’t work alone – its partner is vitamin A. Together, they suppress Th17 cells that drive autoimmune disease.
 Also, the vitamin A found in chicken livers is in a form that your body can readily use.
 While carrots are famous for vitamin A content, they actually contain the precursor beta-carotene, which has to be converted by the body before its used.
 Unfortunately, only 3% gets converted in a healthy adult.
 Chicken liver is also rich in vitamin K2 – “activator x”.
 This vitamin is a synergist for many others in the body, helping them all do their jobs better.
 Some people are afraid to eat liver, because they think it stores toxins.
 This is a myth.
 The liver is a filter, not a sponge.
 It processes toxins out of the body, and contains important nutrients that our bodies need to be healthy.
 Choosing pastured chicken livers maximizes the nutrition.
-(Favorite vendor: US Wellness.
+(Favorite vendor: White Oak Pastures.
 Recipe: Chicken Liver Fried Rice.)

 Now that you’ve eaten your liver, it’s time for a reward: berries!
 While these aren’t vegetables, they actual fill the third category of produce that Terry Wahls recommends: brightly colored.
 Those deep hues express a richness in flavonoids – powerful molecules with antioxidant and anti-inflammatory benefits.
 Berries actually contain more flavonoids than many vegetables.
 So, enjoy!
 The only ones to avoid are the goji berries and Cape gooseberries, which are also nightshades – a plant family that tends to increase inflammation in people with autoimmune disease.
 (Recipe: Berry Green Avocado Smoothie.)